INSIDE: The Household Cavalry Museum in London lets the kids see behind-the-scenes of a real Royal job! Updated 2019.

-Peek through the glass to see real people doing their job of caring for, and preparing the horses for the daily ceremony – the stables are separated from the main museum by a glazed partition and nothing else.
+Peek through the glass at this living museum in London to see real people doing their job of caring for, and preparing the horses for the daily ceremony – the stables are separated from the main museum by a glazed partition and nothing else.

 If you visit during school holidays, there’s family activities too.